gregory-james-smith/vault-example/docs/specification.md

 The name of the Vault webpage will be the markdown filename with spaces replaced with underscores and with `.html` suffix.

+# Markdown specification

 The specification for the flavour of markdown used is given [here](https://gist.github.com/gregory-james-smith/89e2ebe65d95c3a227dee5ed93c0701a).

+## Wikilinks

+Vault markdown files support wikilinks.

+Wikilinks have the syntax `[[...]]` or `[[...|...]]`.
+The first argument is the URL and the second is the markup text of the link.

+The URL is relative, case sensitive, with spaces are replaced with underscores, and the file type suffix is ommitted.